HunteRoi/cryptalbum/README.md

 [TOC]

 ## Overview
 CryptAlbum is an end-to-end encrypted gallery of photos.
 You can access it from any device you want and store your photos safely to share to your friends and family.

 ![overview gif][./docs/assets/overview.gif]

 ## How it works
 It is recommended to read the [documentation](./docs/) for more insight on the topic.

 **If you want the PDF version of the docs, you can download the latest one [by clicking here](/-/jobs/artifacts/nivelling/download?job=convert_to_pdf).**
 If needed, you can also head to [the artifacts section](/-/artifacts) to view all previous versions.

 ## Getting Started
 The first step is basically to clone the repository (`git clone`).
 Once this is done, you have a few configuration steps to achieve.

 ### Production
+⚠️ The production target is Ubuntu 22.04 LTS.

 Whenever it is to execute it on your own machine or on a server, for production, we recommend that you execute the setup script with the command `./setup.sh`.